SavageSzym-Productions/thegreatsuspender/README.md

-# The Great Suspender has now been abandoned
+# The Great Suspender has now been abandoned.

 <img src="/src/img/suspendy-guy.png" width="100px" />